 Climate Mental Health

-For mental health support activities on using social, emotional, and positive coping skills, please see the Emotions Wheel, Grief in the Context of Climate Change, Nature Appreciation, Connecting with Special Places in Nature, Visioning Possibility, Facilitating Discussions and Creating Solidarity, Active Listening Skills, Visualizing the Past and the Future, and Mindfulness Practices & Guided Meditation
+For mental health support activities on using social, emotional, and positive coping skills, please see the Emotions Wheel, Nature Appreciation, Connecting with Special Places in Nature, Visioning Possibility, Facilitating Discussions and Creating Solidarity, and Active Listening Skills

 Support youth in identifying and expressing their feelings

 Facilitate empathy with others

 Use empathy maps to help youth understand what others are feeling.
 This may be especially helpful when trying to understand different perspectives.
 Use role-play to encourage perspective-taking.

 Encourage youth to have self-compassion and find balance.
 Encourage youth to give themselves and others permission to enjoy their lives- they can't solve all problems all the time.
 Practice grace for themselves and for other generations who have impacted the climate with their lifestyle.

 Help students tolerate ambiguity around climate topics by encouraging them to ask questions and listen actively, stay calm and in the moment, try on other perspectives about future possibilities, assess risks, rely on what they do know, and use their creativity to explore new ideas.
 Support youth in focusing on the things that they can control and letting go of the things they can't.

 Practice meditation and mindfulness with youth

 Work with youth on developing a vision of what a realistic resilient future looks like in which individuals and communities are resilient.
 Prioritize the celebration of Earth Day and other events that celebrate our planet to show the importance and future of Earth.